Houston and/or Texas Area Writers Groups

 • Clear Lake Area Writers is a writer's critique group.
 It meets the second and fourth Saturday each month to share work with other writers, getting constructive criticism from each other.
 Participants need not be professional writers, but fictional prose is preferred to other forms of writing; though all are welcome, writers and critics alike.
 If help is needed crafting a tale, please consider joining Clear Lake Area Writers.
 It is here to help.

-• The Final Twist was formed in 2002 to assist and encourage aspiring authors to undertake and complete their dream of finishing a novel and to provide information about submitting to agents, editors, and publishers.
+• The Final Twist Writers Society was formed in 2002 to assist and encourage aspiring authors to undertake and complete their dream of finishing a novel and to provide information about submitting to agents, editors, and publishers.
 Since 2002, we've taken on another role as well and that is to provide information and support to published authors in the areas of marketing and promotion.
 Our Motto says it all: Suscipere et finere (To Undertake and Accomplish).
 The Final Twist meets the first Saturday of the Month (excepting July and December).

 • The Houston Writers Guild is a non-profit organization developed to help local writers.
 The organization holds daily meetings for members to receive helpful suggestions from other writers on their work.
 Also, look for conferences and workshops held by the Houston Writers Guild.